aeolyus/PickUpLines/README.md

-# Pickup Lines
+# Pick Up Lines
-A simple Alexa skill running as an AWS Lambda function that gives random pickup lines
+A simple Alexa skill running as an AWS Lambda function that gives random pick up lines